-During orientations, students receive presentations on fire safety and prevention.
-These presentations cover a variety of topics, including personal safety, residence hall fire prevention, and emergency response.
-New employees receive training and information similar to that provided at student orientations.
-The Vice President for Business and Finance also coordinates additional fire safety awareness sessions as needed, and provides special training sessions upon request.
-In addition to training and awareness sessions, fire safety information is also provided to students and employees through fire safety awareness handouts, posters, displays, videos and other media.
+During orientations, new students and new employees receive presentations on fire safety and prevention.
+These presentations cover a variety of topics, including personal safety, fire prevention, and emergency response.
+The Vice President for Business and Finance also coordinates additional fire safety awareness sessions as needed and provides special training sessions upon request.
+In addition to training and awareness sessions, fire safety information is also provided to students and employees through fire safety awareness handouts, posters, displays, videos, and other media.